Santos Sao Paulo, Brazil Travel Guide

 Make the most of your time in Santos, whether for a quick visit or an extended stay.

 Day 1: Arrive, check in.
 Afternoon: Explore Gonzaga beach.
-Late afternoon: Funicular up Monte Serrat for seeing the sunset.
+Late afternoon: Funicular up Monte Serrat for seeing dusk.
 Dinner in Gonzaga.
 Day 2: Morning: Coffee Museum, walking tour, and tram ride in the historic center.
 Afternoon: Boat tour of the Port of Santos.
 Evening: Fresh seafood dinner at Ponta da Praia's fish market.
 Day 3: Morning: Relax at the beach or revisit the Orquidário Municipal.
 Depart.

 Days 1-3: Explore Santos highlights (weekend itinerary + Fishing Museum, Pinacoteca Benedito Calixto).
 Days 4-5: Day trips to Guarujá (beaches) and São Vicente (historic sites, cable car).
 Days 6-7: Day trip to São Paulo for the culture/shopping, or Serra do Mar for nature with an organized tour.

 Combine the one-week arrange with longer São Paulo stays for a deep city experience.
 Alternatively, discover more coastal towns south of Santos like Itanhaém and Peruíbe, or a multi-day trip to Ilhabela.
-This leads to a relaxed pace and greater immersion.
+This leads to a leisurely pace and greater immersion.

 For a long-term stay, live like a local.
 Rent a beachfront apartment, visit local markets often, join community activities, consider Portuguese classes, and embrace a less hurried way of living.